From £2.28Viburnum opulus - 40-120cms Shrubs Good country hedging or specimen shrub. Grows on chalk and very d

 From £0.90Sizes sold: 40-150 cm Height: 1m to 6m Soil: all soils Use: Thorny Informal Native Hedging Sin

-Cornus sanguinea, Common Dogwood, is the native British dogwood.
+Cornus sanguinea is the native British dogwood.
 It is a large deciduous shrub with red/green stems in spring, white flowers in summer and black fruit in September and October.
-It is a great country hedge plant and is a classic component of a mixed native hedge.
+It is a great country hedge plant and is a classic component of mixed native hedges up to about 3-4 metres high.
 Cornus sanguinea is a bit too untidy to make it a good specimen shrub but it can be allowed to grow freely as wildlife cover in the wet sites it loves.
-Cornus sanguinea is good in country hedging up to about 3-4 metres high
+For other dogwood bark colours, see our selection of dogwood varieties for sale.

 Cornus sanguinea hedge plants are only delivered bareroot, during winter (Nov-March).

-Choosing a size: When you are ordering Cornus sanguinea plants for a hedge, we generally recommend that you use plants that are graded at 40/60cms or 60/80cms.
+Choosing a size: When you are ordering dogwood plants for a hedge, we generally recommend that you use plants that are graded at 40/60cms or 60/80cms.
 They are cheaper than large plants, easier to handle and they will establish well in poor conditions.
-Use the larger, 90/120cms high plants if you want a tall hedge quickly, or for igaps in established hedges.
+Use the larger, 90/120cms high plants if you want a tall hedge quickly, or for gaps in established hedges.
 All our plants are measured by their height in centimetres above the ground when planted

-History & uses of Common Dogwood: The name Dogwood comes from the Saxon Dagwood or "skewer-wood".
-The stems of Common Dogwood are very straight, can be sharpened easily and are ideal as skewers for your home made barbeques during those long hot English summers.
+The name Dogwood comes from the Saxon Dagwood or "skewer-wood".
+The stems of Common Dogwood are very straight, can be sharpened easily and are ideal as skewers for your homemade barbeques during those long hot English summers.